Spray Mix Calculators › Recommended Tools

 between tanks and sessions.

 - Spare nozzle kit — worn nozzles flow more than spec and cause over-application.
-Having
+Use the

-spares means you can replace them when calibration shows drift.
+have spares on hand so you can swap them when calibration shows drift.

 Already have measuring tools?
 Use the Spray Mix Calculator to get your exact concentrate amount,